sunrivse/sunrivse/README.md

 -Mean players , why are y'all so mean can't y'all be nice for a while because I always see new players getting bullied.
 Just because they touch your pixels doesn't mean they gonna do something to it !!

 -drama / roleplaying players.
 Sorry but I don't really like roleplaying and dramas because I'm lazy and prefer peace

+-TOXIC transformers players.
+Okay, I don't really like this fandom but i sometimes sit with my girlfriend which is at transformers area and recently one of them hide me for no reason and wanted to play with my girlfriend. ( You should ask first before playing with my gf or else im lonely!!)

+-Adult theme.
+Okay seriously, There's kids in public server instead go to 18+ server to talk about adult themes!!

+-Dandy world.
+I only don't like the proshippers because it's disgusting.

+-pp troll skin.
+The skin is not funny instead it's disgusting !! ( PLEASE BE AWARE THERE ARE KIDS SO IF YOU WANT TO TROLL GO TO 18+ SERVER)

+-hh/hb.
+I only like the characters !!
+But I don't support the fandom and the creator

+-Under 12.
+I don't like interacting with minors because they're making me uncomfortable

+RACIST/P3D0Z/GORE ENJOYERS/HOMOPHOBIC/TRANSPHOBIC/AGE GAP DATERS DNI.

+•❅───✧❅✦❅✧───❅•

+My pookies ( besties )

+... [🍰.Cheeszecake !!] ◌ೄ

+≡;- ꒰ °🦇.Lance / kit / shads ꒱

+❛ 🔥.ILoveFleetway !! ༉‧₊˚

+'*•.¸♡ 🌼.Dandelionsea.🌊♡¸.•*'

+❛ ☀️.s0nkysun / olive.💧 !!༉‧₊˚

+↳ .👾.Metallicdemise.🤖 (My online brother) ༉‧₊

+───✱*.｡:｡✱*.:｡✧*.｡✰ ───

+married to Jeantelle ... 💍 !

+─── ･ ｡ﾟ☆: *.☽ .* :☆ﾟ. ───

+Extra info !!

+════ ⋆★⋆ ════

+I'm always at sonic area but sometimes I'm at other places with my friend !!
+Or sometimes I'm alone at other fandoms !!
+I also crown 👑 people because I love their skins just to be kind <3 !!

+≪ °❈° ≫≪ °❈° ≫

+Discord : .ashxer0

+The end

+Im tired typing this shit so please read it

+┗━✦❘༻༺❘✦━━┛